jaimiles23/Multiplication-Medley/README.md

 There are _2 challenges_ with this data structure.

-1. **Repetitive dictionay keys between dates**.
+1. **Repetitive dictionary keys between dates**.

-When a user incorrectly answers the question 9 x 6 on two separate dates, the resulting dictionary appears:
+If a user answers the question 9 x 6 on two separate dates, the `wrong_quest_by_date` assumes the following data structure:
 ```python3
 wrong_quest_by_date = {
     2020-06-18   :   {